harveyt/moysetutoring/content/post/pat.md

 weight: 105
 ---

-Pat - with grateful thanks to Miss Brill.
+## with grateful thanks to Miss Brill

 Patricia is off on a little excursion.
 It is coming up to her birthday, and for a treat she is going to take afternoon tea at the Spa Hotel.
 It's not often Patricia splashes out; after all, she must